The Bankrate promise

 - Annual fee: $0

-If you don’t want to earn 3 percent back on online shopping one month, you can swap that category out for one of the other eligible categories that earn 3 percent cash back.
-Keep in mind there’s a $2,500 quarterly spending cap on combined 2 and 3 percent categories.
+The Bank of America Customized Cash Rewards credit card also lets you choose your highest earning categories and switch them monthly.
+If you don’t want to earn your 3 percent back on online shopping one month, you can swap that category out for one of the other eligible categories.
+Keep in mind there’s a $2,500 quarterly spending cap on combined spending in 2 and 3 percent categories.

 - Annual fee: $0